 The Animals are an unpowered mercenary group that has been operating for five years.
 Each member ostensibly takes their name from an animal of the Chinese zodiac.
 All members of the Animals wear black bodysuits with chrome helmets designed to resemble their animal of choice.

 - Monkey — leader of the Animals and Leopard’s long-time friend, keeps the team together despite clashing personalities.
 Founded the Animals at the age of 20.
 Worked previously with the Concordiat.

 - Leopard — nominal second-in-command of the Animals, having been with Monkey since the beginning.
 Sees his mercenary time as a prelude to becoming a hero, a mental conflict which might reach a boiling point sooner rather than later.

-- Tiger — tough American woman in her early thirties who acts as the muscle of the Animals.
+- Tiger — tough American woman in her late thirties who acts as the muscle of the Animals.
 Highest kill count of any member of the mercenary unit.
 Likes to smoke.

 - Rooster — newer member of the Animals in his twenties who appears to be jockeying for Leopard’s position as 2IC.

 - Wolf — newest member of the Animals who appears to be unable or unwilling to communicate verbally.